mangesh-sd/devops-demo/README.md

 # devops-demo
-this is my first Git Repo
+this is my first Git Repo.
+Auther - Mangesh Dhaktode